-Agent-based simulations of tissue dynamics
+Agent-based simulation of tissue self-organization

 Project Description